Best electric dirt bikes 2023

 Battery-powered dirt bikes still cost more up-front than their petrol-fuelled counterparts, and none of the bikes featured here qualify for the government's plug-in grant, but there's still a decent choice of machines, from the child-friendly Oset to the race-ready KTM.

 Oset has virtually cornered the market for kids' electric dirt bikes.
 Now based in the UK and recently taken over by Triumph, it was started by American Ian Smith, who wanted a decent dirt bike for his three-year-old son to start out on, but was put off by the prospect of flammable fuel and hot exhausts.

-Lead-acid batteries keep the cost down on the smaller bikes (from £889), while the 24.0 Racing is a full-size trials machine with 19-inch tyres, a lithium-ion battery, disc brakes and a run time of 2-3 hours – suitable for ages eight upwards.
+Lead-acid batteries keep the cost down on the smaller bikes (from £889), while the 20.0 Racing is a full-size trials machine with deep-tread tyres, a lithium-ion battery, disc brakes and a run time of 2-3 hours – suitable for ages eight upwards.
 Trials is the low-speed arm of off-road biking; it’s more about learning delicate balance skills than leaping off big jumps, so ideal for kids to learn about two-wheel control.